 Funding source and availability

 The Commonwealth Government funds VLA to provide grants of legal assistance for NDIS appeals to the AAT.
 Funding for this guideline is separate to the general Legal Aid Fund.
 Applications are assessed having regard to the Department of Social Services' .
 Representation is provided by VLA lawyers and is subject to the availability of Commonwealth funds allocated for this purpose.
+The is applicable to this guideline.

 - copy of the application for an internal review made to the NDIA